A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Introduction

 The benchmark is organized around four complementary dimensions.
-Predictive performance is evaluated through survival-oriented metrics under shared benchmark horizons: the Integrated Brier Score (IBS)---a mean squared error integrated over the survival time axis---quantifies global probabilistic error, while time-dependent concordance (C-index) measures ordinal discriminative ability across the trajectory.
+Predictive performance is evaluated through survival-oriented metrics under shared benchmark horizons: the Integrated Brier Score (IBS; a mean squared error integrated over the survival time axis) quantifies global probabilistic error, while time-dependent concordance (C-index) measures ordinal discriminative ability across the trajectory.
 An ablation analysis then assesses the extent to which performance depends on static feature blocks versus temporal and behavioral signals.
 An explainability layer identifies each family's dominant predictive drivers and compares the relative importance of feature blocks.
-A calibration layer is included because it is not enough for a model to rank cases well; predicted risks must also remain numerically coherent with observed outcomes, particularly when those estimates may inform support allocation and intervention decisions \cite{Seo2024DropoutRisk,SandovalPalis2020EarlyDropout}.
+A calibration layer is included because it is not enough for a model to rank cases well; predicted risks must also remain numerically coherent with observed outcomes, particularly when those estimates may inform support allocation and intervention decisions \citep{Seo2024DropoutRisk,VanCalster2019CalibrationAchilles}.
+Each layer earns its place: predictive performance asks \emph{how well} models rank and predict; ablation asks \emph{where} the signal comes from (static vs.\ temporal blocks); explainability asks \emph{which} block dominates; and calibration asks whether the predicted probabilities are \emph{numerically honest} enough to drive support decisions.
+The four are read jointly, not as interchangeable summaries.